pa11y/pa11y-dashboard/README.md

 > **NOTE**
 > Pa11y Dashboard currently won't work with Node.js v16.
 Please use Node.js 12 or 14 until the next major version.

-Pa11y Dashboard uses a [MongoDB][mongo] database to store the results of the tests.
+Pa11y Dashboard uses a [MongoDB] database to store the results of the tests.
 The database doesn't have to be in the same server or computer where Pa11y Dashboard is running from.

-Pa11y Dashboard uses [puppeteer](https://www.npmjs.com/package/puppeteer) to create a headless instance of the Chromium browser in order to run the tests.
+Pa11y Dashboard uses [puppeteer] to create a headless instance of the Chromium browser in order to run the tests.
 On certain environments this may require additional dependencies to be installed.
 For example, in Debian/Ubuntu systems you may need to install the `libnss3` and `libgconf-2-4` libraries in order to be able to run tests on Pa11y Dashboard.
 Please refer to the documentation from your provider for details on how to do this.

 ## Setting up Pa11y Dashboard